CoBlocks - The Basics

 say- block from the actions-category

-- Now our item will say something, but it won’t animate yet.
+- Now our item will say something, but it won’t cheer yet.
 Let’s change that with the

 play animation- block from the same category.